jappeace/jappeaceApplication/content/failing-in-haskell.md

     pure $ valA / valB
 ```

+[^memory]: Accessing memory is for no particular reason consdired pure,
+           although one wonders if this could changed
+           to make managing memory bounds easier.

 Here we introduce the divide function.
-Which takes an environment map, looks up the values of said
+Which takes an environment map,
+looks up the values of said map,
-map, and then performs division after doing some checks.
+and then performs division after doing some checks.
 This is done in the `Either` monad.
 Errors are emitted by using the `Left` constructor,
 which is the error branch according to `Either`'s